altimmons/LangNotes/Linux/LinuxTempDoc.md

       - `/etc/sgml` - Configuration files, such as catalogs, for software that processes SGML.
       - `/etc/X11` - Configuration files for the X Window System, version 11.
       - `/etc/xml` - Configuration files, such as catalogs, for software that processes XML.
+      - `/etc/profile.d`  -  The expectation is that when a shell is initiated all scripts in /etc/profile.d are executed.
+Holds the shell start up scripts.
+Config is usually in ~

 - `/home` - Users' home directories, containing saved files, personal settings, etc.
       - `/home/.config` - Users' home  personal settings, .
+      - `/home/<user>` the current user home dir.
+            - `/home/<user>/.local`
+                  - `/home/<user>/.local/bin` - seems equivalent to /usr/bin? though even more local.
+Some programs make use of this but its not always added to path.
+                        - `export PATH="${PATH}:/home/andyt/.local/bin"` needed to be added.
+                  - `/home/<user>/.local/share`
+                        Fonts, for one are here.
 - `/lib` - Libraries essential for the binaries in /bin and /sbin.
       - **/lib  <qual>**- Alternative format essential libraries.
 Such directories are optional, but if they exist, they have some requirements- e.g. `/lib32`, or `/lib64`.
             - In Debian - is a link to -> `/usr/lib[x]`